FAQ

 How do I become a Practitioner?

 To become a Certified Somatic Sex Educator, you must successfully complete all 5 courses offered by the Institute for the Study of Somatic Sex Education, as well as 4 approved electives.
-Some of our students begin to offer paid professional services after Core Course 3, and you may feel resourced for this, but will need to offer such services as a Somatic Sex Educator In Training.
+Some of our students begin to offer paid professional services after successfully completing Core Course 3, and you may feel resourced for this.
+Before being certified you will need to offer such services as a Somatic Sex Educator In Training.

 How long does it take to become a practitioner?

 The course is designed so that you can proceed at your own pace.
-Going through all the courses will take a minimum of 1 year, or you can take up to 3 years to complete the training.
+Most students complete the training within 2-3 years.

 When does the next course start?